-According to a study completed by Harvard, creativity is 85% a learned skill – therefore, it can be improved upon.
+Creativity is 85% a learned skill – therefore, it can be improved upon.
 Why not start now?

 Stay current with trends and going-ons in your particular field as well as other fields.
 To stay fresh and inspired it’s imperative to be familiar with what’s happening in the creative world.

 Brilliance is a numbers game.
 Don’t be afraid to fail.
 Before finding my stride, I constantly worried that people would think my designs were bad.
 This blocked me in such an enormous way.
-Ditch the ego and realize that occasionally you will come up with some awful creations – and it’s okay!
+Ditch the ego and realize that occasionally you will come up with some awful creations – and that’s okay!

 Contradictory as it may seem, we self-edit in our desire to be original.
 This leads to unoriginal ideas.
 Don’t be afraid to come up with a few stinkers.
 So long as you are able to recognize the bad ideas from the good and are willing to put the time and effort in to improve the bad ideas.
 Welcome bad ideas – they will eventually guide you to the good ideas.